 JIPS’ involvement in Somalia began in 2013 when various UN, NGO and government partners asked us to support urban profiling exercises in Mogadishu and Hargeisa.
-Since then, JIPS has continued to engage with in-country partners and provide support, such as to map the in-country data ecosystem and opportunities and gaps for the operationalisation of the National Durable Solutions Strategy.
-Currently, JIPS is leading on behalf of EGRISS the technical support to the Somalia National Bureau of Statistics for the implementation of the International Recommendations on IDP Statistics (IRIS).
+Since then, JIPS has continued to engage with in-country partners and provide support, such as to map the in-country data ecosystem and opportunities and gaps for the operationalisation of the NDSS.
+Since 2021, JIPS has been leading on behalf of the Expert Group on Refugee, IDP and Statelessness Statistics (EGRISS) the technical support to the Federal Government of Somalia to mainstream IDPs in national statistics in line with the International Recommendations on IDP Statistics, and improving coordination with humanitarian and development stakeholders on data for solutions.

 Profiling for durable solutions in Mogadishu (2013 – 2016)